cube-js/cube/docs/Schema/Getting-Started-with-Cube.js-Schema.md

 <div class="block help-block">
   <p>
-    It is best practice to prefix rerenfeces to table columns with the name of the cube or with <b>CUBE</b> constant when referencing the current cube's column.
+    It is best practice to prefix references to table columns with the name of the cube or with the <b>CUBE</b> constant when referencing the current cube's column.
   </p>
 </div>

 That's it!
 Now we have the `payingCount` measure, which shows only our paying users.
-When this measure is requested Cube.js will generate the following SQL:
+When this measure is requested, Cube.js will generate the following SQL:

 ```sql
 SELECT